Don’t Make Changes to Your Garden in Summer

 - Observe them for signs of stress including wilting and leaf fall.
 You may be surprised how tough many of your plants are.

-- Less frequent deep watering encourages deep rooted plants better equipped to withstand hot, dry days.
+- Less frequent deep watering assists deep rooted plants to be equipped to withstand hot, dry days.

 One of the problems with soil that has dried out is it repels water, wasting the precious water you put on it.
 Soil wetting agents and water retention products can dramatically improve the success of new plantings and water absorption in your garden, particularly if it is already very dry.

-Water crystals absorb water and roots can access this as the soil around dries out.
+Water crystals absorb water roots which can access as the soil around dries out.
 Wetting agents enable water to soak in and also hold water in the root zone.